Skip to main content Link Search Menu Expand Document (external link)

 Verify the music plays and keeps looping.

-Remove the code that caps the player’s position at 448.0f.
-Instead, just let the player fall off screen, and once off-screen, make the player "die" (which does the same thing as when a goomba kills him).
+If the player falls off the screen, make the player die (which does the same thing as when a goomba kills him).

-When the player dies, stop playing the music with Mix_HaltChannel, passing in the channel number of the music you saved in your member variable.
+When the player dies, stop playing the music.
+You can stop sounds with Mix_HaltChannel https://wiki.libsdl.org/SDL2_mixer/Mix_HaltChannel (this is why you saved the channel it was played on).
 Then play the "Assets/Sounds/Dead.wav" as a one-off sound effect (don’t loop the death sound).

 The player “wins” the game once their x-position is greater than 6368, which is where the flagpole is at.
 When the player wins, stop playing the music and play the "Assets/Sounds/StageClear.wav" sound (don’t loop it).
-Also, set the player to ActorState::Paused so he can no longer move.
+Also, set the player “is active” to false so it won’t update anymore.

 Make sure the death sound and win sounds work.
-Your game should now play like in the video!
+Your game should now play like the reference version!

 Once you’ve pushed your code, you should review the grading specifications to confirm you’ve satisfied them.